 China Fires Ballistic Missile Into South Pacific

-Australia's prime minister said the missile could have caused "considerable damage" if weaponized.
-Solomon Islands' prime minister said he does not want to see more countries testing ICBMs in the Pacific, adding, "be our friend but don't threaten us."
+The test came on the same day Australia and Fiji signed a mutual defense treaty intended to counter Chinese influence in the region, NPR reported.
+Australian Prime Minister Anthony Albanese said the missile could have caused "considerable damage" had it been weaponized.
+The prime minister of Solomon Islands said he does not want to see more countries testing intercontinental ballistic missiles in the Pacific, telling China: be our friend but don't threaten us, according to The Guardian.

 Sources